sharkrf/srf-ip-conn-srv/README.md

 - **allow-data-nxdn**: set this to 1 to enable NXDN data packet handling.
   Can be used to disable NXDN data forwarding on the server.
 The default value is 1.
+- **allow-data-p25**: set this to 1 to enable P25 data packet handling.
+  Can be used to disable P25 data forwarding on the server.
+The default value is 1.

 You can reload the config file and the banlist without restarting the server by sending SIGHUP to the process: